Attendance & Punctuality

 Where a reason for absence is given and accepted by the school at a later stage, the register will be amended.

-If absence is frequent or continuous, except where a child is clearly unwell, staff at St Hugh’s Catholic Primary School will challenge parents about the need and reasons for their child’s absence and will encourage them to keep absences to a minimum.
-The decision whether or not to authorise an absence will always rest with the school.
+If absence is frequent or continuous, except where a child is clearly unwell, the staff at St Hugh’s Catholic Primary School will challenge parents about the need and reasons for their child’s absence and will encourage them to keep absences to a minimum.
+The decision of whether or not to authorise an absence will always rest with the school.